 Richard senior married Annie Glover in Luton in 1877, and in 1886 they had a son, Richard A. C. Batchelor, who, at the age of 16 in an idle moment, drew in one of his books.
 The 1911 Census lists a 25-year-old Richard jnr.
 As Engineer (Well Boring) which suggests, if we rule out his expressing a sardonic disdain for his occupation, he followed in his father's footsteps in the artesian well business.
-From The Builder, 26 December 1891.

 I rounded off this brief glimpse into the life behind the marginalia of this book by stretching my legs and walking over to the cemetery where he is buried in Chatham.
-There he lies in the family plot (pictured below), overlooked by a statue of his mother Annie.
+There he lies in the family plot (pictured overleaf), overlooked by a statue of his mother Annie.